 Or maybe you’re a vegetarian like me and didn’t really investigate the local diet before you booked your ticket.
-And then you spend three months in Peru and Bolivia surviving on peanuts, yogurt and french fries.
+And then you spend three months in Peru and Bolivia surviving on peanuts, yogurt, and french fries.
 And then you faint at the checkout desk of your hotel in Puno.

 Your romantic life can also quickly become ridiculous

 Travel romances are an awesome right of passage for any single traveler.
 It’s lovely to explore beaches and restaurants with a good looking local or just hook up with that cutie from your hostel.
-Many travel experiences are more fun when you have someone to share them with and (let’s keep it real) it’s cheaper to split the price of that private room with the queen sized bed.
-But eventually, someone’s going to get on a plane or a visa will run out.
+Many travel experiences are more fun when you have someone to share them with, and (let’s keep it real) it’s cheaper to split the price of that private room with the queen sized bed.
+But eventually, someone’s going to get on a plane, or a visa will run out.

-While travel romances are incredibly fun and some long term relationships have probably started in the bunk beds of South America, it’s hard to build something based on a few weeks of very fun, very unrealistic adventures.
+While travel romances are incredibly fun, and some long term relationships have probably started in the bunk beds of South America, it’s hard to build something based on a few weeks of very fun, very unrealistic adventures.
 It’s not easy to enjoy the beaches of Greece when you’re mooning over that cute Swedish blond you left behind in Thailand.
-It’s even worse when you decide to meet up again and discover you have nothing income outside of your fondness for curry and Beer Laos.
+It’s even worse when you decide to meet up again and discover you have nothing in common outside of your fondness for curry and Beer Laos.

-In the greater scheme of travel pitfalls this is a small one, but be wise with your health and your heart.
+In the greater scheme of travel pitfalls, this is a small one, but be wise with your health and your heart.
 Both are valuable and slow to recover.